📹 How To Use Analyze A Social Profile

 Once you have loaded analytics for a particular Social Profile, you'll be able to gain insight into the parts of the strategy that are working and what can be improved!

 The first section of the analytics includes an overview of the Social Profile.
 Here you can see generally how many posts have been published in the time frame analyzed, what types of content, and some average engagement analytics.

 In this example, we can see that 1,000 posts were published in the last 3 months, 50% of which included links while 22% featured images and only 10% featured videos.

 13% of the posts included hashtags while 16% of the posts @ tagged other users.
 The posts received an average of 558.3 likes/post and 71.2. retweets per post.

 This is a great place to start for a quick summary of what is yet to come diving into the analytics!

 Filter By Publisher

-The next section includes information on what publishing tools the Profile is using as well as a break down of the engagement.
-From this section, you can see whether posts published via a specific tool received higher or lower engagement.
+The next section includes information on what publishing tools the Profile is using as well as a breakdown of the engagement.
+You'll be able to see whether posts published via a specific tool received higher or lower engagement.